by John Salt

-The Blade mSR X is Blade’s latest micro sized heli that is using their now famous micro sized AS3X three axis flybarless stabilization/gyro system.
+The Blade mSR X was Blade’s first micro sized fixed pitch heli that used their popular micro sized AS3X three axis flybarless stabilization/gyro system.
+The mSR S or Blade 70S are the latest replacement fixed pitch micro sized helicopter offerings from blade that cater to the beginner.

 I was pretty excited when I heard about this release and knew it was I heli I had to get and test.
 The potential for the flybarless system on the new Blade mSR X to overcome some of the annoying short comings on the original mSR flybar version was reason alone to bring this little micro home and after a week of test flying and having a little too much fun in the process, it has confirmed everything I thought and provided a few surprises as well.
 In short, it’s a huge improvement over the original mSR but still shares much of the same DNA.